 Which Free AI Writing Tool Should You Start With?

 If you’re brand new to AI writing tools: Start with Rytr’s free plan.
-It’s the most accessible entry point — no credit card, generous limits, and all core features available immediately.
+It’s the most accessible entry point — no credit card, all 40+ templates, and a permanent monthly allowance.
 Use it for a full month before deciding whether to upgrade or add other tools.

 If you already write content and want to improve quality: Install Grammarly free today.
 It works everywhere you write and catches errors that make your content look unprofessional.
 Takes 2 minutes to set up.

-If SEO is your priority: Start the Frase.io $1 trial and run your next 2-3 articles through it.
-Five days of full access is enough to know whether the SEO workflow will change how you publish.
+If SEO is your priority and you want to evaluate a full platform: Start Frase.io’s 7-day free trial and run your next 2-3 articles through it.
+Seven days of full access is enough to know whether the SEO + GEO workflow will change how you publish — and there’s no credit card required to start.

-If you want to test SEO optimization for free: Create a free NeuronWriter account and run one article through the NLP scoring workflow.
-It’s limited but gives you a real feel for what content optimization looks like.
+If you want to test SEO optimization without a trial clock running: Create a free NeuronWriter account and run one article through the NLP scoring workflow.
+It’s limited but gives you a real feel for what content optimization looks like, with no time pressure.

 The Smart Free Tool Stack for Bloggers